 Flashing the CC2531 USB stick

 The firmware can be flashed with multiple devices.
-The easiest but most expensive option is with the CC Debugger from Texas Instruments, which is described on this page.
-However, you can also use a Raspberry Pi or a MCU like the Arduino Uno or the cheap ESP8266 with four dupont cables and optionally a downloader cable.
-Information about these methods can be found here: Alternative firmware flashing methods.
+The easiest but most expensive option is with the CC Debugger from Texas Instruments or a chinese clone SmartRF04EB, which is described on this page.
+However, you can also use a Raspberry Pi or a MCU like the Arduino Uno or the cheap ESP8266/ESP32 with four dupont cables and optionally a downloader cable.
+More information about alternative flashing methods can be found here: Alternative firmware flashing methods.
+When using Arduino/ESP8266/ESP32, you can use the simple browser-based method with XZG Multi-Tool, as described in the Web based solution section below.

 NOTE 1: In case you are already running a Zigbee network: reflashing does not require repairing of all devices, see What does and does not require repairing of all devices?